mesosphere/marathon/docs/docs/event-bus.md

 # Event Bus

 Marathon has an internal event bus that captures all API requests and scaling events.
-This is useful for integrating with load balancers, keeping stats, etc. <!-- could we briefly explain how? the stats use makes immediate sense, but the load balancer use case could use some explanation. -->
+This is useful for integrating with load balancers, keeping stats, etc.

 Pluggable subscribers can subscribe to events.
 Currently, an HTTP callback subscriber is implemented that POSTs events in JSON format to one or more endpoints.
 Other subscribers are easy to add.
 See the code in
 [marathon/event/http](https://github.com/mesosphere/marathon/tree/master/src/main/scala/mesosphere/marathon/event/http)